|Home | Search | Directory | Ask Expert | Site Map | Quick Links | Jobs|

 Credits earned in college-level courses at universities accredited by a regional accrediting association may be fully transferable according to the general admission policies for transfer students.
 Credits will be accepted as follows:

 1. Georgia Military College may award transfer course credit for work completed at other regionally accredited colleges in which a grade of “C” (2.0) or better was earned.
 Such credit will be awarded based upon comparability of the course(s) with existing GMC credit course offerings, degrees and majors.
 Students planning to continue their studies for a more advanced degree in science or technology must consult with their advisor to determine if credit transferred in these areas is appropriate considering that the pace of research or technology may have overtaken its content.
 If such a determination is made a petition should be submitted to the Associate/Assistant Academic Dean to have the transferred credit removed from the student’s active degree program and their Georgia Military College transcript so the student may retake the course.

 2. Georgia Military College will only award transfer credit for up to 67.5 quarter hours.
 In meeting this requirement transfer credits are awarded into the core curriculum first and the student’s declared degree concentration second.
 Additionally courses that have GMC equivalent take precedence over courses that do not have a GMC equivalent and are therefore transferred first.
 Students may request an exemption to this policy by petition to Vice President of Academic Affairs/Dean of Faculty.

 3. Credit earned at regionally accredited technical colleges may be accepted depending on the student's degree program, level of courses at the technical college and the accreditation level of the technical college.
-See the Technical College Credit Policy for more information.
+See the Technical College System of Georgia Transfer Guide for more information.